Krenuds/btkb/README.md

 # Bighead

 A programmable ESP32-based Bluetooth keyboard that you control via serial commands.
-Send commands from any application to simulate keyboard input on any connected device.
+Send commands from any application to simulate HID keyboard input on any connected device.

 ## What It Does